Nicholas-Zambrano/Fire-Alarm-Arduino/README.md

 # Fire Alarm Arduino Project

-This is my Computer Systemes Architecture coursework where I developed a portable fire alarm system using 2 Arduino microcontrollers.
+This is my Computer Systems Architecture coursework where I developed a portable fire alarm system using 2 Arduino microcontrollers.

 The primary objective is to enhance fire detection and alerting capabilities in various environments.